 - Suwanee is a safe community with police officers who interact regularly with residents and business owners.

 - Town Center functions as the community’s front yard and is the gathering place for free concerts, movies, and festivals.
-In 2007, the City of Suwanee will host about two dozen free community events.
+The City of Suwanee hosts more than 40 free community events each year.

-- Suwanee has won more than 30 regional and state awards over the past three years for excellence in community policing, community involvement, economic development, events, financial reporting, parks, and planning.
+- Over the past decade, Suwanee has won dozens of regional, state, and national awards for excellence in community policing, community involvement, economic development, events, financial reporting, marketing, parks, and planning.

 - Teamwork abounds with numerous opportunities for recreational and competitive sports available for youth.